loievskyi/task_helpers/README.md

 - wait_for_tasks - waits for tasks in the queue, pops and returns them;
 - perform_tasks - method for processing tasks.
 Should return a list of tasks.
 - perform_single_task - abstract method for processing one task.
 Should return the result of the task.
 Not used if the "perform_tasks" method is overridden.
-- return_task_results - method method for sending task results to the clients.
+- return_task_results - method for sending task results to the clients.
+- destroy - method for destroy objects after performing (requests.Session().close, for example)
 - perform - the main method that starts the task worker. total_iterations argument are required (how many processing iterations the worker should do.)

 ### BaseAsyncWorker methods:
+- async_init - aync init method for initialization async objects (aiohttp.ClientSession, for example).
+- async_destroy - async destroy method for destroy async objects (aiohttp.ClientSession().close, for example).

-The same as in BaseWorker, but the methods are asynchronous and have slightly different logic inside.
+The other methods are similar to the BaseWorker methods, but they are asynchronous and have slightly different logic inside:
+- New task iteration start after starting previous "perform_tasks" method (Not after its completion, as it was in the synchronous BaseWorker).

 ### ClassicWorker & ClassicAsyncWorker
 Сlassic worker, where the task is a tuple: (task_id, task_data).